 This year it’s been almost impossible to turn on the television without being confronted with a slimline Dr Michael Mosley spruiking the Blood Sugar Diet (BSD).
 Like his previous 5:2 diet, a number of clients have asked my opinion.

-What is this diet?
+What is the Blood Sugar diet?

 The BSD is a low carbohydrate/very low calorie diet (VLD) that aims to prevent or treat type 2 diabetes.
 To kick-start the weight loss, Mosley proposes a diet based on 800 calories a day for at least eight weeks.
 This is followed by a maintenance programme based on his 5:2 diet or a “low-carb Mediterranean style” regime.